CHIP: Adaptive Compliance for Humanoid Control through Hindsight Perturbation: Experiments and Results

 \subsection{Tracking performance of CHIP}

 We analyze the tracking accuracy and the robot's response to force perturbations under different end-effector compliance settings.
-Fig.~\ref{tab:accuracy} shows the tracking accuracy measured over 100 trajectories sampled from the TWIST dataset~\cite{ze2025twist}; it shows that the use of hindsight perturbation training yields position tracking on par with the no-compliance and no-force-perturbation baseline, and only slightly affects orientation tracking performance.
-Meanwhile, the results show that varying end-effector stiffness does not significantly affect tracking performance, indicating that the policy can distinguish between the joint's internal driving force required for agile performance and the external perturbation force.
-We also measured how the compliance coefficient affects the robot's responses to force perturbations.
-Fig.~\ref{fig:forcedisp} shows that for CHIP, displacement increases linearly while increasing the compliance coefficient.
-For the baseline, which naively adds a reward for tracking the modified end-effector trajectory, the robot is less responsive to changes in the compliance coefficient because of conflicts among the tracking reward terms.
+Tab.~\ref{tab:accuracy} shows the tracking accuracy measured over 100 trajectories sampled from the TWIST dataset~\cite{ze2025twist}; it shows that the use of hindsight perturbation training yields position tracking on par with the no-compliance (FALCON~\cite{zhang2025falcon}) and no-force-perturbation baseline, with only a slight impact on orientation tracking performance.
+Meanwhile, Tab.~\ref{tab:accuracy} shows that varying end-effector stiffness does not significantly affect the tracking performance of our method, indicating that the policy can distinguish between the internal joint's driving force required for agile performance and external perturbation forces.
+Compared with another compliant baseline, Gentlehumanoid~\cite{gentlehumanoid}, which removes dense joint-level tracking reward to achieve compliance behavior, CHIP outperforms it in terms of higher tracking accuracy.
+This result clearly shows that the design choice in CHIP, which modifies observations via hindsight perturbation rather than reward tuning, is a better approach to achieve both compliance behavior and accurate general tracking performance.